DigiNode FAQ

 Yes, as long as your intended use is non-commercial, you're free to fork, modify and redistribute the source.
 However, you may not re-release DigiNode Tools in an official capacity (i.e. on a custom website or custom URL) in a form which competes with the original DigiNode Tools.
 This is to ensure that there remains only one official release version of DigiNode Tools.
 The DigiNode Setup URL must remain: setup.diginode.tools

-Yes!
-Contributions from the community are welcomed.
+Yes.
+PRs from the community are welcomed.
 The objective is to offer compatibility with a broad variety of systems, so everyone's help is needed to test and improve it.
 If your changes are significant, you may like to discuss them first in the DigiNode Tools Telegram group.
+There is no guarantee that all Pull Requests will be merged.